What to See in Pisa Beyond the Tower

 Battistero di San Giovanni

 The Baptistery of San Giovanni is a beautiful domed structure located in the Piazza dei Miracoli, close to the Leaning Tower.
 Also constructed in the 12th century, the Baptistery was built to offer the sacrament of baptism.
-It is a tall building that reaches around 55 meters (180 feet) high and is the largest baptistry in Italy.
-A tour of the interior reveals a beautiful and simple design with a clear focus on the sacrament.
-Take the stairs to the top for an aerial view down into the baptistry and out at the impressive Pisa Cathedral.
+It is a tall building, reaching around 55 meters (180 feet) high, and is the largest baptistry in Italy.

-Duomo of Santa Maria Assunta
+Duomo di Santa Maria Assunta

 The interior of the cathedral is equally breathtaking.
-Walk through the domed arches and marvel at the paintings adorning the walls that date back to the 16th & 17th centuries.
-One of the most famous features of the cathedral is the pulpit by Giovanni Pisano, which is intricately carved with the story of the life of Christ.
+Walk through the domed arches and marvel at the paintings adorning the walls, dating back to the 16th & 17th centuries.

-Beyond the Piazza dei Miracoli, you find architectural gems throughout the city.
+Beyond Piazza dei Miracoli, you find architectural gems throughout the city.
 Wander the historic streets as you take in the beauty found in even the simplest buildings.

 Palazzo della Carovana, Pisa